Rezaatae/MarketWise/README.md

 - Render (backend)

 ## Engineering Challenges
-- Normalising raw incoming data from difference sources into a unified internal schema.
+- Normalising raw incoming data from different sources into a unified internal schema.
 - Structuring response data in a scaleable way in the frontend for each use case and component.
 - Implementing multipart/form-data CSV ingestion with typed validation.